 This essay draws on cognitive literary theory to offer new ways of reading Cao Xueqin’s classic novel Dream of the Red Chamber (紅樓夢) aka The Story of the Stone.

-Alexa Joubin deposited “Romeo and Juliet, Allegory, and the Ethnic Vocabularies of History.”
-Shakespeare Studies 46 (2008): 6-19 in the group East Asian Languages and Literatures after 1900 on MLA Commons 10 months, 3 weeks ago
+Alexa Alice Joubin deposited “Romeo and Juliet, Allegory, and the Ethnic Vocabularies of History.”
+Shakespeare Studies 46 (2008): 6-19 in the group East Asian Languages and Literatures after 1900 on MLA Commons 1 year, 3 months ago

 Readings of literary texts are always shaped by a reader’s particular location and knowledge, but those locations are themselves defined by their histories.
 Romeo and Juliet has inspired new sets of allegorical vocabularies of history in locations without confrontations with the English heritage in colonial contexts.
 Why is the reading of a c…[Read more]

-Alexa Joubin deposited “Shakespeare on Film in Asia.”
+Alexa Alice Joubin deposited “Shakespeare on Film in Asia.”
 Chapter 12 of The Shakespearean World, ed.
-Jill L. Levenson and Robert Ormsby (London: Routledge, 2017), pp. 225-240 in the group East Asian Languages and Literatures after 1900 on MLA Commons 1 year, 4 months ago
+Jill L. Levenson and Robert Ormsby (London: Routledge, 2017), pp. 225-240 in the group East Asian Languages and Literatures after 1900 on MLA Commons 1 year, 9 months ago

 Shakespearean tragedies and comedies have been adapted to the silver screen in India, Malaysia, Tibet, Hong Kong, Singapore, China, and Japan.
 How do Shakespeare and modern directors talk to each other across cultural and historical divides?
 Why are particular strategies used or themes emphasized?
 How are pre-linguistic structures of spectacle and…[Read more]